Feature|Articles|February 13, 2026

 Dr Manmeet Ahluwalia on the Precision Oncology Revolution in Brain Metastases

-Dr Manmeet Ahluwalia explores how precision oncology & targeted therapies are transforming brain metastases care, extending survival from months to years.
+Dr Manmeet Ahluwalia explores how precision oncology and targeted therapies are transforming brain metastases care, extending survival from months to years.

 For decades, a diagnosis of brain metastases was often viewed as a final, daunting chapter in a patient's cancer journey.
-However, according to Manmeet Ahluwalia, MD, chief scientific officer and chief of Medical Oncology at Baptist Health Miami Cancer Institute, the narrative is shifting rapidly.
+However, according to Manmeet Ahluwalia, MD, MBA, FASCO, chief scientific officer and chief of medical oncology at Baptist Health Miami Cancer Institute in Florida, the narrative is shifting rapidly.
 Through the lens of precision oncology and multidisciplinary care, what was once a prognosis measured in months is now being measured in years.

-In a recent discussion with Targeted Oncology, Ahluwalia, who also serves as the Fernandez Family Endowed Chair in Cancer Research, shared his insights into the evolving landscape of brain metastases, particularly those originating from lung cancer.
+In a recent discussion with Targeted Oncology, Ahluwalia, who is also the Fernandez Family Endowed Chair in Cancer Research, shared his insights from the 2026 Miami Cancer Institute Precision Oncology Symposium into the evolving landscape of brain metastases, particularly those originating from lung cancer.

 The Scale of the Challenge

-While often discussed as a secondary complication, the sheer volume of brain metastases cases makes it a primary concern for the oncology community.
+Although brain metastases are often discussed as a secondary complication, the sheer volume of cases makes them a primary concern for the oncology community.
 Ahluwalia emphasized that this is not a niche issue.

 "Brain metastases are a common clinical problem we encounter in the United States every year," Ahluwalia explained.
-"100,000 to 200,000 patients are diagnosed with brain metastases every year in the United States.
-This is as common as, say, a breast cancer or lung cancer."
+"One hundred thousand to 200,000 patients are diagnosed with brain metastases every year in the United States.
+This is as common as, say, breast cancer or lung cancer."

 Lung Cancer: The "Poster Child" for Precision Medicine

-"Lung has really become a poster child for drug development and precision oncology," said Ahluwalia.
-He noted that the medical community now categorizes these patients into 2 broad clinical groups:
+"Lung cancer has really become a poster child for drug development and precision oncology," Ahluwalia said.
+He noted that the medical community now categorizes the disease into 2 broad clinical groups, as follows:

-The current research frontier isn't just about choosing one therapy; it’s about the synergy between drugs and technology.
-While radiosurgery has traditionally been the backbone of treatment, Ahluwalia is excited about "combining targeted therapy, antibody-drug conjugates [ADCs] or immune checkpoint blockade with radiosurgery to give the best outcomes to our patients with a good quality of life."
+The current research frontier isn't just about choosing a single therapy; it’s about the synergy between drugs and technology.
+Although radiosurgery has traditionally been the backbone of treatment, Ahluwalia said he is excited about "combining targeted therapy, antibody-drug conjugates [ADCs] or immune checkpoint blockade with radiosurgery to give the best outcomes to our patients with a good quality of life."

 Navigating Toxicity and Sequencing